 Usually the choice between a direct kick forward or an evasive maneuver slightly to the side as advancing forward followed with a round house kick depends on the accessibility of the opponent's groin from the direction of the defender's escape.

-Other tactical methods of using a knife are based one feinting with the front hand, and using the knife in the rear hand.
-Two knives could be used to that purpose as well.
+Other tactical methods of using a knife are based on feinting with the front hand, and using the knife in the rear hand.
+Two knives could be used to that purpose as well or in a fashion of controlling the periphery with short stabs or slashes.

-Straight stab with the rear hand should be treated like a circular attack with the rear hand since the opponent needs to first close the gap and then initiate the stab.
+Straight stab with the rear hand could be sequentially treated like a circular attack with the rear hand.
+Since the opponent needs to first close the gap and then initiate the stab.

 If the attacker is assuming you will try to block his knife, he might try and prevent you from doing so with his front hand so he can keep stabbing you with his rear hand.